Engineering-Research-and-Development/true-connector-execution_core_container/README.md

 versionName<br/>
 tagMessage

-#### dependabot
+#### Vulnerability Remediation Process

+Vulnerability Remediation Process is done as following:
-Dependabot code analysis for security vulnerabilities is done automatically.
+1. Dependabot code analysis for security vulnerabilities is done automatically
+2. Analyzing vulnerabilities
+3. Proposing code change in accordance with version update of dependency at risk
+4. Fixing/updating and releasing new TRUE Connector version

 ### Issue management